What triggered the stock market panic of 1907?

 Financial markets often move in cycles influenced by collective emotions.
 The phases typically progress from optimism to excitement, euphoria, anxiety, denial, fear, and despair.
 Recognizing these emotional stages can help investors make timely decisions that align with their financial goals.

 Timing is crucial in investing.
 Securing profits during euphoric peaks can protect gains before a downturn erases them.
-Conversely, strategic buying during periods of widespread fear can set the stage for substantial future returns.
+Conversely, strategic buying during widespread fear can set the stage for substantial future returns.
 This approach requires discipline and the ability to remain objective amidst market hype or panic.

 Applying Lessons from 1907 to Today’s Markets